-Please see donning and doffing video to support this guidance: https://youtu.be/eANIs-Jdi2s

-· PPE should be removed in an order that minimises the risk of self-contamination remaining gloved hand.
+Please see donning and doffing video to support this guidance: https://youtu.be/eANIs-Jdi2s opposite gloved hand; peel off.
+Hold the removed glove in the remaining gloved hand.

-· Gloves, aprons (and eye protection if used) should be taken off in the patient's room or cohort area
+PPE should be removed in an order that minimises the risk of self-contamination Gloves, aprons (and eye protection if used) should be taken off in the patient's room or cohort area